 - 220,000 gallon treated or finished water storage tank.

 - 330,000 gallon treated or finished water storage tank.

 When demand for water lowers the level in the finished water storage tank to a preset point, it automatically causes the filters to come on line.
 The filters operate at flow levels set by the operator to keep up with demand.

 Once the filters start, raw water is fed to the filters from the raw storage tank.
 As the water travels to the filters it is injected with chlorine for disinfecting and Polymer to aid in the filtering process.
+Chlorine is manufactured at the plant through an onsite Chlorine generation system.
+This equipment takes a salt water brine solution and pumps it into five electrically charged rectifiers which produce a 0.8% sodium hypochlorite solution which is used for disinfection.
 As the water passes through the filters, impurities are removed from the water and trapped in the filter media.
 The clean water then flows to the clear well where it is pumped to the finished water tank to feed the demand.
 As the level in the raw water tank drops, it causes the pumps at the base of the dam to come on and feed the plant with more water from the lake.

 Once the water reaches the plant, the line splits to feed the raw water storage tank and the filters.
 If the filters are not running, the water will feed the raw tank until the tank reaches the full level.
 Then the pumps are shut down automatically.
 This will happen only after the filters have produced enough water to meet demand and fill the finished water tank to the full mark.
 Then the filters will shut down until demand lowers the finished storage tank and causes the filters to start again repeating the whole process.